 Thus, the security capabilities are follows: (i) descriptive, (ii) diagnostic, (iii) detective, (iv) predictive, and (v) prescriptive.
-We refer 2021-02-19 09:54.
-Page 4 of 1-10.
+We refer to them as service requirements in the service context and security capabilities in security analytics.

 Figure 2: context diagram on level-0 (a) and data flow model on level-1 (b).